seamapi/docs/docs/device-guides/get-started-with-wyze-locks.md

 You will need create a Wyze API Key for your Wyze account.
 To see how to create a Wyze API Key for your Wyze account, [click here](https://support.wyze.com/hc/en-us/articles/16129834216731-Creating-an-API-Key).

 {% hint style="info" %}
-Note that both the API key and Key ID returned from Wyze are required to connect your Wyze account to Seam, so make sure to copy both values to somewhere secure!
+Note that both the API key and Key ID returned from Wyze are required to connect your Wyze account to Seam.
+Make sure to copy both values to somewhere secure!

 <img src="../.gitbook/assets/wyze-api-key-example.png" alt="Wyze API Key example" data-size="original">
 {% endhint %}